Paediatrics

 Introduction

-Bell's palsy is a condition that causes temporary weakness or paralysis of the muscles in one side of the face.
+Bell's palsy is a condition that causes temporary weakness or paralysis of the muscles on one side of the face.
 It is the most common cause of facial paralysis.

 Other causes of facial paralysis include:

-• injury to the facial nerve in an accident – such as a cut to the cheek or skull base fracture
+- Injury to the facial nerve in an accident—such as a cut to the cheek or a skull base fracture

-• injury from surgery – which is most common during surgery of the parotid gland and neck.
+- Injury from surgery—most common during surgery of the parotid gland and neck

 What are the symptoms?

-The symptoms of Bell’s palsy vary from person to person.
+The symptoms vary from person to person.
 The weakness on one side of the face can be described as either:

-Bell's palsy can also affect the eyelid and mouth, making it difficult to close and open them.
-In rare cases, it can affect both sides of a person’s face.
+It can also affect the eyelid and mouth, making it difficult to close or open them.
+In rare cases, it can affect both sides of the face.

 Why does it happen?

-The herpes virus is thought to be the most common cause but other viruses may also be responsible.
+The herpes virus is thought to be the most common cause, although other viruses may also be responsible.

 Who is affected?

-Bell's palsy is a rare condition that affects about one in 5,000 people a year.
-It's most common in people aged 15-60, but people outside this age group can also suffer from the condition.
-Both men and women are affected equally.
+It is a rare condition, affecting about one in 5,000 people each year.
+It is most common in people aged 15–60, but those outside this age group can also suffer from the condition.
+Men and women are equally affected.

-Around seven out of 10 people with Bell's palsy make a complete recovery, with or without treatment.
+Around 7 out of 10 people make a complete recovery, with or without treatment.

-Most people notice an improvement in their symptoms after about two to three weeks but a complete recovery can take up to nine months.
-The recovery time varies from person to person and will depend on the amount of nerve damage.
+Most people notice an improvement in their symptoms after two to three weeks, but a complete recovery can take up to nine months.
+Recovery time varies from person to person and depends on the extent of nerve damage.

-Prednisolone, a type of corticosteroid, is used to reduce the swelling of the facial nerve.
+Prednisolone, a type of corticosteroid, is used to reduce swelling of the facial nerve.

-Eye drops may be required to prevent problems if you are unable to close your eye.
-Tape may also be used to close the eye while sleeping.
+Eye drops may be necessary if you are unable to close your eye, and tape may be used to close the eye while sleeping.

 Complications

-Around three in 10 people with Bell’s palsy will continue to experience weakness in their facial muscles, and two in 10 will be left with a more serious long-term problem.
+Around 3 in 10 people continue to experience weakness in their facial muscles, and 2 in 10 are left with more serious long-term problems.
+Complications can include:

-Bell's palsy may reoccur in up to 14% of people, especially if there is a family history of the condition.
+Up to 1 in 7 people may experience a reoccurrence, especially if there is a family history of the condition.

 Central line care